Adams Township, Dallas County, Iowa

 Adams Township is a township in Dallas County, Iowa, United States.
 As of the 2000 census, its population was 1,082.

 History

 Adams Township is named for Stephen Adams, who was instrumental in the organization of this township.

 Geography

 Adams Township covers an area of 39.86 sqmi and contains a portion of the city of De Soto on the township's eastern border.

+Streams

+Bear Creek, Coal Creek and Panther Creek run through this township.

+Cemeteries

-According to the USGS, it contains four cemeteries: Ellis, Longmire, McKibben and Panther Creek.
+According to the USGS, Adams Township contains four cemeteries: Ellis, Longmire, McKibben, and Panther Creek.

-The streams of Bear Creek, Coal Creek and Panther Creek run through this township.